christophetd/CloudFlair/README.md

 The tool uses Internet-wide scan data from [Censys](https://censys.io) to find exposed IPv4 hosts presenting a SSL certificate associated to the target's domain name.

-For more detail about this vulnerability and how CloudFlair works, refer to the companion blog post at **TODO**.
+For more detail about this common misconfiguration and how CloudFlair works, refer to the companion blog post at **TODO**.

 Here's what CloudFlair looks like in action.